Do Bees Have Teeth?

 Insect mouth parts with toothed mandible.

-How can these remarkable insects carry out all the tasks of bee life?
-Well. bees do have teeth – of a sort.
+Well, bees do have teeth – of a sort.
 They have body parts that function as teeth – their mandibles.

 Now of course, they look very different than the pearly whites of humans.
 And, bees don’t have to carry around a toothbrush or visit the dentist.
 Lucky bees.

-The mandibles are found in the head section of insects.
-To outward appearances, we would call these pincher-like structures jaws.
 On the end of the mandibles are several ridged formations that protrude upward – they are normally classified as the bee’s teeth.

 Most insects have toothed mandibles that are used for biting, chewing and holding food.
-But they don’t all have the same type of toothed mandibles.
+But, they don’t all have the same type of toothed mandibles.

 Honey bees use teeth and mandibles to spread propolis in hive.